 Rarely are kit lenses, such as the 18-140mm F3.5-5.6 VR we used with the D5300 and the 18-55mm F3.5-5.6 VR II included with the D3300, sharp enough to produce any additional sharpness that the elimination of the OLPF gives.

-Since many D3300 customers will be content to continue using the kit lens, we don’t see any significant benefits or adverse effects from the sensor design of the camera.
+Since many D3300 customers will be content to continue using the kit lens, we don’t see any significant benefits or adverse effects from the camera’s sensor design.